martin-mastermind/learning-java-encoder-and-decoder/README.md

 # Encoder and decoder
-Simple encoding/decoding programm.
+Simple encoding/decoding program.
 Using Java